CCI-MOC/m2/docs/Beginners_guide_docs/BMI_node_provisioning.md

 	URI = PYRO:Pyro.NameServer@10.10.10.1:9893
 ```

-Note : Few errors one could face at this phase
+Note : Few errors one could face at this phase<br />
- 		1. Address already in use : socket error -> This is a well known socket error, killing the process and restarting should resolve it.
+ - Address already in use : socket error -> This is a well known socket error, killing the process and restarting should resolve it.

 ```
  		 ps aux | grep picasso/einstein
  		 kill -9 <process number>
 ```
- 2. Permission denied : Probably not executing it as root user.
+ - Permission denied : Probably not executing it as root user.

 3. bmi --help will list down all the bmi commands